ahmadassaf/blog-posts/data/blog/Programming/2016-09-21-power-up-a-hero-blog-with-jekyll.md

     category: '/:name/'
 ```

-This is straightforward as i just specify that i want to enable them on both category and tag pages and specify the layout that will render those pages.
-The permalink specifies the url of the page, i have set that up to be the name of the category or the tag.
+This is straightforward as I just specify that I want to enable them on both category and tag pages and specify the layout that will render those pages.
+The permalink specifies the url of the page, I have set that up to be the name of the category or the tag.

 > The layout specified has to be in the `/_includes` directory.

-Another special page i created is a tags archive page.
+Another special page I created is a tags archive page.
 This is done by creating a page in `/_pages` and a `tags-archive` template.
 The main code to bring all the blog tags and their posts is:

 ```html
 {% raw %}{% capture site_tags %}{% for tag in site.tags %}{{ tag | first }}{% unless forloop.last